Psychotherapy in Headington: Same-Week Counselling Options

 Same-week therapy in Headington is realistic if you stay flexible on time and format.

-Remember, if your diary can fit in cappuccino in Jericho, it can fit a 50min session in OX2!
+If your diary can fit a cappuccino in Jericho, it can fit a 50-minute session in OX2.

 Most people can start psychotherapy in Headington this week.
 If you want a fast route into care, private clinicians in OX3 and nearby neighbourhoods often have early-morning or early-evening spaces that open at short notice.
-Typical private fees in Oxfordshire sit between £50 and £95 per session, with online often 10–20% less (TherapyRoute, 2025).
+Typical private fees in Oxfordshire sit between £60 and £80 per session, with online often 10 to 20% less.
 Looking for Headington counselling or immediate therapy Headington?
 Online and hybrid options make a same-week start realistic.
 For a broader view of routes to therapy across the city, see our complete guide to therapy in Oxford

 Prefer to speak with a human?
-Book a 15min call with our Therapist-Finder service.
-It’s free!
+Request a callback from our matching team.
+It is free.

 Accredited BACP, BABCP or UKCP therapists only.
 Transparent pricing always.